Abdullah-abd/HRMS_Project/README.md

 # HRMS_Project
- a project to manage human resource of an organisation
+ a project on react to manage human resource of an organisation